AiursoftWeb/AiurProtocol/Readme.md

 AiurProtocol defines an API programming practice to easily build a RESTful API.
 It simplifies the process of

-* Generating status code
+* Auto HTTP status code translation
-* Generating error message
+* Auto error handling
-* Handling exceptions
-* Handling model validation
+* Auto input model validation

 And will support the following features in the future: